Dehyrf/repopulate_history_chrome_extension/README.md

 # repopulate_history_chrome_extension
-Re-populates web history by opening and then closing a bunch of tabs with random websites.
+Re-populates web history by adding websites to the history tab in chrome.